Mikey's Muppet Memorabilia Museum

 Missing from this set (not shown): Oscar the Grouch holding a paper airplane

 This is the second series of figures that were sold in baggies at Shell gas stations as a special promotion.
-None of these figures have dates with their markings so I don't yet know when they were made but it was likely in the late 1980's.
-I also do not know where in North America the figures were sold as I don't recall these ones being sold at the gas station where I collected the first series.
+None of these figures have dates with their markings but they were all made in the mid to late 1980's.
+I also do not know where in North America this second series of figures were sold as I don't recall these ones being sold at the gas station where I collected the first series.
+That being said, I was only a kid at the time so it's possible that I just wasn't aware that a second set was being sold.
 I only know that these Sesame figures were also available through Shell as I've seen images online of these figures in the clear plastic Shell baggies.
+However, they were likely sold at 7-11 stores that sold Shell gas, the same way that the first series was sold.

 Today all of the Shell figures, both series 1 and 2, are still extremely common figures to find at flea markets and thrift shops.
-Funny thing is, the figure of Oscar from series 2 just keeps alluding me which is why I still don't have one!!!
+Funny thing is, the figure of Oscar from series 2 just keeps alluding me which is why I still don't have one despite that it is an extremely common figure!!!
 It's driving me nuts!
 LOL

 Another variation for Grover!